 You don't have to commit to a crazy powerlifting regimen in order to benefit from incorporating a bit of the sport into your gym routine.
 Here are some of the many advantages:

-INCREASED MUSCLE SIZE.
-Lifting heavy loads is probably the single most important training component to building muscle.
+INCREASED MUSCLE SIZE: Lifting heavy loads is probably the single most important training component for building muscle.
 Though some will argue that the amount of volume you do (the total number of reps you perform for a muscle group) is key for muscle growth, in the end, it all comes back to heavy weights.
-If volume were the most important variable for gaining size, every bricklayer in the country would be massive- because they all perform repetitive work with the same amount of weight day after day.
-Obviously, that's not the case.
+If volume were the most important variable for gaining size, every bricklayer in the country would be massive, because they all perform repetitive work with the same amount of weight day after day.
+And while bricklayers tend to be strong, that's typically not the case.

-OVERALL IMPROVED HEALTH.Studies have shown that lifting with 10% of the force it takes to break a bone will actually help that bone grow thicker.
-That's why powerlifters have bones like steel cables.
+OVERALL IMPROVED HEALTH: Studies have shown that lifting with 10% of the force it takes to break a bone will actually help that bone grow thicker.
+That's why powerlifters have bones like steel beams.
 Experience similar gains on your own and you'll not only be stronger but also more resistant to the effects of aging, such as osteoporosis and joint problems.
 Even better, powerlifting also reduces the risk of diabetes and heart disease—primarily because of its effectiveness as a stress reliever.
-Andif that weren't enough, it also boosts self-confidence: Watching the weight you use on your best lifts increase each week gives you a tremendous sense of accomplishment.
-Unlike lifting to "tone" or merely "shape up," powerlifting is quantifiable you get immediate feedback from the weights.
+And if that weren't enough, it also boosts self-confidence: Watching the weight you use on your best lifts increase each week gives you a tremendous sense of accomplishment.
+Unlike lifting to "tone" or merely "shape up," powerlifting is quantifiable: You get immediate feedback from the weights.

-YOU'LL GET OUT OF THE GYM QUICKER.The volume you perform in these work-outs probably won't be as high as what you're used to.
+YOU'LL GET OUT OF THE GYM QUICKER: The volume you perform in these workouts probably won't be as high as what you're used to.
 Since you'll be lifting so heavy and involving many of the muscles in your body at once, you won't need to spend time isolating the smaller ones.
-When you powerlift, you don't waste time on lesser exercises—you do the big ones that give you the most bangfor your buck, and then you move on.
+When you powerlift, you don't waste time on lesser exercises—you do the big ones that give you the most bang for your buck, and then you move on.